joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 the probability that two random unit variables are separated by a distance $d$ is just $2(1-d).$

-one way to see this is to place two points a distance $d$ apart with the left hand one at the origin. there is $(1-d)$ worth of open space to slide them through before the right hand point hits $1.$ lastly, we can swap the order of the points.
+one way to see this is to place two points a distance $d$ apart on a line with the left hand one starting out at the origin. there is $(1-d)$ worth of open space to slide them through before the right hand point hits $1.$ the $2$ reflects that we can swap the order of the points.

 so the probability is